arqalite/fire-king-guide/src/combos/ponix/2-card-generic.md

 # Ponix + any FIRE Beast, Beast-Warrior or Winged Beast

-Adding a second card to the 1-card Ponix combo makes it much more powerful, allowing us to add multiple layers of interruption alongside the board clear that [_Garunix Eternity, Hyang of the Fire Kings_] offers.
+Adding a second card to the 1-card Ponix combo makes it much more powerful, allowing you to add multiple layers of interruption alongside the board clear that [_Garunix Eternity, Hyang of the Fire Kings_] offers.

 Here is a generic combo that works with any FIRE Beast, Beast-Warrior or Winged Beast (in short, any Fire King monster).